The 8 ACTUAL Reasons Why Your Guitar Strings Are Breaking (No 6 We’ve All Done)

 If you live in an especially humid part of the world or keep your guitar in a damp humid environment, you'll be accelerating the deterioration of your strings.
 Not to mention potentially causing other issues to the neck and body of the guitar.

-Follow this common sense ethos - don't leave your guitar anywhere you wouldn't want to be for long.
-Think, the trunk of your car overnight, or in a cold damp basement.
+Follow this common sense ethos – don’t leave your guitar anywhere you wouldn’t want to be for long.
+Think, the trunk of your car overnight, or in a cold damp basement (unless that floats your boat.
+No judgement from me.)

-Recommended Best Ways To Prevent Guitar Humidity Dry and Damp Issues
+➡️ Best Tools to Prevent Guitar Humidity Dry and Damp Issues

 D'Addario Humiditrak Bundle Humidikit Amazon